DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 * 🙋 This section is so that ABs can track where their ECTs have been and how much induction they have served elsewhere.

 ---

-The table shows the following:
+The induction history table shows the following:

 -   Previous appropriate bodies